uriya66/ZombieGame/README.md

 A zombie shooting game, each round the difficulty level increases.
 The zombies will surprise you!

-You can download the "ZombieGame.7z" file and play it on your PC.
+You can download the "ZombieGame.7z" file and play it on your own PC.

 Video: